 Here's what it is: poverty showing up as a reason to make us feel bad for a character.
 Sympathy poverty, pity poverty.
 Financial stress comes with some circumstances that may be appealing to write about-- teens having to take care of siblings, be responsible, hold down a job, act as a parent figure.
 What reader wouldn't respond to that?

-But I take issue with it when poverty is used as a crutch.
+But I take issue with it when poverty is used as an easy way to make a character sympathetic.
 When it's not explored realistically, when it's mostly used as a sympathy-producer.
 Here's why I have a problem with it:

 When poverty is used in its simplest form, it looks like financial stress.
 But that's not truthful or fair to the problem.
 Not being able to provide for even the most basic needs for you and yours creates a host of mental, physical, emotional, and educational problems.
 And most of those issues aren't ones you earned yourself-- they were handed to you through cycles.
 Poverty isn't mainly a lack of money.
-Poverty is a lack of community.
-A lack of support.
-Feeling like you have no voice in the system.
-Shame and isolation.
+Poverty is a lack of community, a lack of support, shame, isolation, having no voice in the system and knowing it.
 A road that goes around and around, instead of out.

 I grew up that way.
-There's a tremendous lack of confidence, all kinds of toxic emotional bandaids that get used, and such an intense lesser-than mentality that I would just about rather die than let anyone know.
+There's a tremendous lack of confidence, all kinds of toxic emotional bandaids that get used, and such an intense lesser-than mentality that I would just about rather die than let anyone know the problem.
 My needs, and the needs of the people I knew in similar situations, went so deep that I'm surprised I ever got out of it.

 Not enough money wasn't even a third of the problem.
-Embarrassment, helplessness, and isolation were the problem.
+Shame, inability to affect change in my own life, and isolation were the problem.
 When those things are the issues, you take it out on the people around you.
 Home becomes an awful place.
 You resent even your friends, because they know and you can't stand them knowing.
-There aren't many Hallmark "surviving it together" family moments, and most people don't grow up stable enough as teens to have balanced friendships and mostly healthy romances.
+There aren't many Hallmark "surviving it together" family moments, and many people don't grow up stable enough as teens to have balanced friendships and mostly healthy romances.
 They don't grow up being capable of managing school, a job, and little siblings as teens without significant failures.
 And that's why-- they don't have the support and the community necessary to have confidence in themselves, or the ability to ask for the help they need, or even anyone to ask that of.
 Chances are, there have been major parenting problems and giant holes in their education.
-They form bad relationships because the need to fill the gaps caused by the helplessness and isolation is so great that right now is all that matters.
+They form damaging relationships because the need to fill the gaps caused by the helplessness and isolation is so great that right now is all that matters.
 The list of problems is a long and horrible one.

 And we can't be using that as a stock solution to make the love interest sympathetic or sexy.
 The poor boy from across the tracks can have an appeal.
 But how it's handled is so important.
 Portraying poverty as a shortage of money that produces parenting-worthy, responsible teens is at best inaccurate, and can spread dangerous myths and bad information.